 - 1. ADS-B Aircraft message,

 - 2. FLARM Aircraft message,

-- 3. FLARM statistics message,

-- 4. System statistics message,

-- 5. ADSB statistics message.
+- 3. Statistics message.

 NOTE: In future versions, additional comma-separated fields may be introduced to any CSV protocol message, just before CRC field, which is guaranteed to be at the end of message.
 All prior fields are guaranteed to remain in same order.